 6. Donations and Telegram Stars

-7. Telegram Mini Apps
+7. Telegram Bot Monetization & Mini Apps

 • In-app purchases for premium features